Enhance your original cocktails with 15 creative cocktail garnish ideas

 Fill the cocktail glass with ice (tall glasses work better to display small ice cubes).
-Pour cocktail on top an serve immediately.
+Pour the cocktail on top and serve immediately.

 6. Smoked Cocktail

-This creative cocktail garnish is actually two fold.
-Not only does it provide a nice visual touch, it also adds to the flavor and aroma of the cocktail.
+This creative cocktail garnish is actually twofold.
+Not only does it provide a nice visual touch, but it also adds to the flavor and aroma of the cocktail.
 We're going to use a smoked cinnamon stick or citrus peel to infuse the cocktail glass, as well as add it as a garnish on top or inside the glass.

 Instructions: Lay a piece of aluminum foil down on a plate.
 Using the butane torch, light one end of the cinnamon stick or peel until it begins to smoke.
 Lay the cinnamon stick/peel on the foil, and cover with the glass you plan on serving your cocktail in.
 Allow the cinnamon/peel to smoke up the glass while you are preparing the rest of the cocktail.

 Once the cocktail has been made, remove the glass from on top of the cinnamon stick/peel.
-Pour the drink in the glass, and garnish.
+Pour the drink into the glass, and garnish.